General Jewellery Care Guide

 We encourage wearing your jewellery as much as possible, but there are times when looking glamorous is overturned by the practicalities of looking after your jewellery.
-Cool poolside Instagram shots are a must but jumping in the pool with your jewellery on may not end happily.
-We would always advise our customers to remove any jewellery when cleaning, bathing, partaking in sports and whilst sleeping.
+We would always advise our customers to remove any jewellery when cleaning, swimming, bathing, partaking in sports and whilst sleeping.
 Not only can these cause tarnishing but they can also cause damage to your beloved items.

 Moisturisers, perfumes and make-up are what many of us use on a daily basis, but these should be applied and allowed to dry before putting on your jewellery.

 A polishing cloth is a handy item to have around to give your jewellery a renewed feeling and bring back the shine.
 We do offer a range of jewellery cleaning products on our site and have two polishing cloths – one for Silver and one for Gold.

 A handy way to remember all this is...
 "Jewellery is the last thing to put on in the morning and the first thing to take off at night".